lakesare/memcode/Readme.md

 1. Create a new test database 'memcode_test': `make test-db-reset`.

 ### Start test-runners
+1. Run `npm install`.
-1. `make test-backend` for backend, and `make test-frontend`.
+2. `make test-backend` for backend, and `make test-frontend`.
 Both will be automatically compiling code in the runtime, so you don't need to bother with code compilers.
 Both run code in `**/*/... .test.js` file inside of, respectively, backend and frontend folders.